Course Reserves: Guidelines and Copyright

 - Personal copies will be available for faculty to pick up at the end of each semester.
 You must pick up your personal copies or contact reserves employees to make other arrangements no later than six weeks after the semester has ended.
 Otherwise, books and photocopies will be donated to the library.

 - Although library employees take every precaution to ensure the good condition of personal copies, there is risk involved with these materials being used by students.

 The loan period for physical materials is two hours.
-Please advise your students that they must present a current MC ID card to use reserve materials that are located in the library and that materials are primarily restricted to in-library use.
-Items placed on electronic reserves do not have a set loan period, but students must log in using their M number to access them if they are off campus.
+Please advise your students that they must present a current MC ID card to use reserve materials that are located in the library and that materials are restricted to in-library use.
+Items placed on electronic reserves do not have a set loan period, but students may have to log in using their M number to access them if they are off campus.

 Faculty can make full-text books available to their students for a limited loan period through reserves.
 Reserves employees will pull books from the library stacks, recall books that are currently checked out, or use faculty-supplied copies as appropriate.
 When requesting a book chapter or excerpt, please note that due to copyright restrictions, reserves employees can only scan up to 10% of a book for e-reserves.